Heart valve surgery and care

 As the UK’s No.1 provider of private cardiac care, we offer pioneering, minimally invasive techniques that help you get back to your daily life as quickly and safely as possible.
 No wonder 99% of the 36,000 people we help each year say they’d recommend us to family and friends.

 Heart valve surgery is a procedure to correct heart valve problems by either repairing a damaged heart valve or replacing it with a new valve.
-Replacement valves can be artificial (mechanical) or made from animal or human tissue.
+Replacement valves can be artificial (mechanical) or biological, made from animal or human tissue.

 Heart valve surgery is usually performed via an incision through the chest (sternotomy), but, in some cases, it can also be done via keyhole or percutaneous (transcatheter) surgery.
 Generally, minimally invasive procedures lead to faster recovery times.